JAlcocerT/JAlcocerT/content/docs/Entrepreneur/marketing.md

 {{< youtube "mDMGtMOx-Fk" >}}

-Youtube is one of the sites providing RSS feeds for the channels:
+Youtube is one of the sites providing **RSS feeds for the channels**:

 So we can pull the last video of a channel like: *just take the ChannelID*